ufobat/p5-AnyEvent-HTTPD-Router/README.md

 # DESCRIPTION

-AnyEvent::HTTPD::Router is an extention of the `AnyEvent::HTTPD` module, from which it is inheriting.
+AnyEvent::HTTPD::Router is an extension to the `AnyEvent::HTTPD` module, from which it is inheriting.
 It adds the `reg_routes()` method to it.

 This module aims to add as little as possible overhead to it while still being flexible and extendable.
-It requires the same little dependencys that AnyEvent::HTTPD uses.
+It requires the same little dependencies that AnyEvent::HTTPD uses.

-The dispatching for the routes happens at first.
-If no route could be found, or you do not stop further dispatching with `stop_request()` the regitered callbacks will be executed as well; as if you would use AnyEvent::HTTPD.
+The dispatching for the routes happens first.
+If no route could be found, or you do not stop further dispatching with `stop_request()` the registered callbacks will be executed as well; as if you would use AnyEvent::HTTPD.
 In other words, if you plan to use routes in your project you can use this module and upgrade from callbacks to routes step by step.

 Routes support http methods, but custom methods [https://cloud.google.com/apis/design/custom\_methods](https://cloud.google.com/apis/design/custom_methods) can also be used.
-You dont need to, of course ;-)
+You don't need to, of course ;-)

 # SYNOPSIS